Jarno458/SatisfactoryArchipelagoMod/MODPAGE.md

 ## Copyright Notice

-- TODO APCpp?
-- Some assets, including the Archipelago Logo: © 2022 by Krista Corkos and Christopher Wilson is licensed under Attribution-NonCommercial 4.0 International.
+- Archipelago Logo: © 2022 by Krista Corkos and Christopher Wilson is licensed under Attribution-NonCommercial 4.0 International.
 To view a copy of this license, visit <http://creativecommons.org/licenses/by-nc/4.0/>
 - See LICENSE files in the [source repository](https://github.com/Jarno458/SatisfactoryArchipelagoMod) for more detailed license information.